ahghanbari/External_monitor_brightness/README.md

 ```
 which notify-send
 ```
-If printed anything, you have that, Ex. /usr/bin/notify-send Also you have xrandr probably but if you don't: <br />
+If printed anything, you have that, Ex. /usr/bin/notify-send <br />
+Also you have xrandr probably but if you don't: <br />
 #### Debian base:
 ```